 Prompt 6: This year your family has decided to have a “stay-cation” rather than a traditional vacation.
 That means you will have a local vacation; you will stay in your own neighborhood.
 What types of things can you do locally?
 Does your town have certain celebrations?
 Can you plan on a backyard camp-out or do you have a bowling alley near by?
 What would be your idea of a perfect “stay-cation”?

-Prompt 10: Write about a vacation tradition that they feel is unique to their family or culture.
+Prompt 15: Write about a vacation tradition that is unique to your family or culture.